MicrosoftDocs/memdocs/memdocs/intune/configuration/wi-fi-settings-windows.md

   - **Enable**: Caches user credentials when entered the first time users connect to the Wi-Fi network.
 Cached credentials are used for future connections, and users don't need to reenter them.
   - **Disable**: User credentials aren't remembered or cached.
 When connecting to Wi-Fi, users must enter their credentials every time.

 - **Authentication period**: Enter the number of seconds devices must wait after trying to authenticate, from 1-3600.
 If the device doesn't connect in the time you enter, then authentication fails.
-If you leave this value empty or blank, then `18` seconds are used.
+If you leave this value empty or blank, then `18` seconds is used.

 - **Authentication retry delay period**: Enter the number of seconds between a failed authentication attempt and the next authentication attempt, from 1-3600.
 If you leave this value empty or blank, then `1` second is used.

 - **Start period**: Enter the number of seconds to wait before sending an EAPOL-Start message, from 1-3600.
-If you leave this value empty or blank, then `5` seconds are used.
+If you leave this value empty or blank, then `5` seconds is used.

 - **Maximum EAPOL-start**: Enter the number of EAPOL-Start messages, from 1 and 100.
 If you leave this value empty or blank, then a maximum of `3` messages are sent.